jennguyen1/nhuyhoa/_posts/2017-08-30-Pipelines-Parallel-Processing.md

 stopCluster(cl)
 {% endhighlight %}

 The function `mclapply()` copies the current environemnt into each worker environment and can be run from Linux/Mac.
-The function `parLapply()` requires you to tell the cluster what to load and can be run from Linux/Mac/Windows.
+The function `parLapply()` requires you to tell the cluster what to load from the current environment and can be run from Linux/Mac/Windows.

 It is important to note that if you are saving big objects in memory, `mclapply()` worker environments will multiply this by copying the object into their environment.
 Take care to either actively remove objects with `rm()` and clear memory with `gc()`, or just use `parLapply()`

-Another option is to use the `plyr` and `doParallel` packages.

-{% highlight r %}
-# load library
-library(plyr)
-library(doParallel)

-# total number of cores
-detectCores()

-# generate clusters - n = # of clusters
-cl <- makeCluster(n)
-registerDoParallel(cl)

-# use plyr to run in parallel
-llply(.data, .fun, ...,
-      .parallel = TRUE,
-      .paropts = list(.packages = c("dplyr", "magrittr"))
-      )

-# close clusters
-stopCluster(cl)
-{% endhighlight %}

-Think of each core as its own separate "R session", in that it will only have information passed to it from the function.
-The cores will not have access to variables and packages that have been loaded in the current environment.
-Thus it is best to provide the function with all necessary objects (as parameters) and provide all necessary packages in the `.paropts` argument.

-Note that these are two of many ways to run parallel processing in R.

 **Python**